Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/10-GeMM_AIEvsDSP/AIE/README.md

 #### Resource Utilization and Power

-Resource utilization and power are measured using Vivado, vcdanalyze, and Xilinx Power Estimator (XPE) for Versal (2024.2 version) tools.
+Resource utilization and power are measured using Vivado, vcdanalyze, and Xilinx Power Estimator (XPE) for Versal tools.

 The registers and CLB LUT utilization information can be found in the Vivado project if you perform the following steps: